0xPolygonID/docs/docs/verifier/query-builder.md

 - **Greater Than:** Evaluates if the value is greater than the specified value.
 - **Matches one of the values:** Determines if the value is within a given set of values.
 - **Matches none of the values:** Checks if the value is not within a specified set.
+- **Exists:** Checks if the specific field is included or not in the Verifiable Credential.
+- **Between:** Checks if the value is in the specified range, including corner values.
+- **Non Between:** Checks if the value is not in the specified range, including corner values.
+- **Less Than or Equal:** Assesses that the value is less than the given value  or equal it
+- **Greater Than or Equal:** Assesses that the value is greater than the given value or equal to it.

 Choose the appropriate operator based on the condition you want to validate.